-Each year on February 17th, National Random Acts of Kindness Day It is celebrated by individuals, groups and organisations nationwide to encourage acts of kindness.
-How about setting up a challenge in your classroom for the week and see just how kind everyone can be.
+Each year on 17th February, National Random Acts of Kindness Day is celebrated by individuals, groups and organisations nationwide to encourage acts of kindness.
+How about setting up a challenge in your classroom for the week and see just how kind your students can be?

 Harmony Week is a great opportunity to recognise that inclusiveness is an Australian value.
-If possible, the AOTM could be presented in a Harmony Week assembly, with a student from a diverse background given the opportunity to tell their story, or for a student to be recognised for their effort in including all.
+If possible, the Aussie of the Month could be presented in a Harmony Week assembly, with a student from a diverse background given the opportunity to tell their story, or for a student to be recognised for their effort in including all.

 Clean up Australia Day

 Creating a Clean Up event is a great way to make a difference for our environment.
-To provide an extra incentive for the class, how about a prize for the top 3 students who have collected the greatest amount of litter?
+To provide an extra incentive for the class, give the recognition of Aussie of the Month to the student who has collected the greatest amount of litter.

 Youth Week is an opportunity for young people to express their ideas and views, act on issues that affect their lives, and create and enjoy activities/events.
-The AOTM award could be given to a student who displays leadership and involvement in their community.
+The Aussie of the Month award could be given to a student who displays leadership and involvement in their community.

 National Reconciliation Week